logo

 2. How to Prepare the IP Address

-IPv6 addresses are much more detailed than traditional IPv4 addresses.
+IPv6 addresses are more detailed than IPv4 and can include device-specific parts.

 Example: